Long-sightedness - Hyperopia

 In the surgical therapy procedure, the cornea is permanently flattened with a laser.

-The laser processes are called Photorefractive keratectomy PRK, LASIK or LASEK.
+The laser procedures are called Photorefractive keratectomy (PRK), LASIK or LASEK.

-In the best case, the laser procedure can be used to cure myopia.
+In the best case, the laser procedure can cure myopia.

 There is an almost infinite range of eye laser procedures, which differ from each other to a greater or lesser extent.
 These can be divided into two main groups: the superficial and the deep procedures.
 The main difference is in the procedure and the target tissue layer.
 The most important and current procedures are the following: